Latkes/RootMe-Challenges/System/ELF x86 - Information leakage with Stack Smashing Protector/README.md

 bytes after the offset found before.
 It happens because the argv[0]'s LSB is getting overwritten by the null-byte of our buffer.

 So after verifing it, let's try to read some of the data at the program's memory space.
-Usually, 32-bit Linux's programmed are mapped to an address space that range from 0x08040000 to 0x0804ffff.
+Usually, 32-bit Linux's programs are mapped to an address space that range from 0x08040000 to 0x0804ffff.
 So we should try and brute force all the address space, and see if there is anything interesting.